mroavi/JunctionTrees.jl/docs/src/index.md

 ## Package features

 - Posterior marginal computation of discrete variables given evidence.
-- Metaprogramming-based design that separates the off-line and on-line computations for better efficiency of real-time inference.
+- Metaprogramming-based design that separates the algorithm into a compilation and a runtime phase.
 - Visualization of junction trees, Bayesian networks and Markov random fields.

 ## Outline